 Check out: MEC Courses

-In order to be effective in the field of research analysis, you must possess a number of crucial skills.
+To be effective in the field of research analysis, you must possess several crucial skills.
 While everyone is different and anyone can be a good analyst, there are key talents and characteristics that nearly all RAs have in common.

 The following are the most common research analyst talents and personality traits: